devlinjunker/test.atom-package/packages.md

     - `<cmd-alt-enter>` performs the action on the text under the cursor.
   - [x] Hyperclick for vanilla javascript files? (only working in flow files right now)
    - JS Hyperclick
-  - [ ] CSS Hyperclick
+  - [..]
+CSS Hyperclick
+   - Doesn't seem like this works with `.less` files in these packages...

 ### Atom IDE UI *
 UIs to support language services and debuggers
- - [ ] Look into Atom IDE Debugger Node https://atom.io/packages/atom-ide-debugger-node
  - IDEA: Markdown outline?
+ - [..]
+Look into Atom IDE Debugger Node https://atom.io/packages/atom-ide-debugger-node
+  - Not sure if a separate package is needed or if it just comes with IDE-UI
+  - Toggle Debugger panel with pallete command `dbugsh`
+  - Launch or attach to node process?
+  - TODO: Test debugger with node project

 #### IDE-CSS *
 Enhancements for UI to improve CSS Development **Requires atom-ide-ui package**